MergeTree engine and other engines of this family (

 A long primary key will negatively affect the insert performance and memory consumption, but extra columns in the primary key do not affect ClickHouse performance during

-Choosing the Primary Key that differs from the Sorting Key¶
+Choosing a Primary Key that Differs from the Sorting Key¶

-It is possible to specify the primary key (the expression, values of which are written into the index file for each mark) that is different from the sorting key (the expression for sorting the rows in data parts).
+It is possible to specify a primary key (an expression with values that are written in the index file for each mark) that is different from the sorting key (an expression for sorting the rows in data parts).
 In this case the primary key expression tuple must be a prefix of the sorting key expression tuple.

 GROUP BY and filtering by dimensions.
-As SummingMergeTree and AggregatingMergeTree aggregate rows with the same value of the sorting key, it is natural to add all dimensions to it.
-As a result the key expression consists of a long list of columns and this list must be frequently updated with newly added dimensions.
+Because SummingMergeTree and AggregatingMergeTree aggregate rows with the same value of the sorting key, it is natural to add all dimensions to it.
+As a result, the key expression consists of a long list of columns and this list must be frequently updated with newly added dimensions.

 In this case it makes sense to leave only a few columns in the primary key that will provide efficient range scans and add the remaining dimension columns to the sorting key tuple.

 ALTER of the sorting key is a lightweight operation because when a new column is simultaneously added to the table and to the sorting key, existing data parts don't need to be changed.
-Since the old sorting key is a prefix of the new sorting key and there is no data in the just added column, the data at the moment of table modification is sorted by both the old and the new sorting key.
+Since the old sorting key is a prefix of the new sorting key and there is no data in the newly added column, the data is sorted by both the old and new sorting keys at the moment of table modification.